 NGESO is allowed to make charges for balancing service activities; for the role they play in operating the transmission system and balancing the system in real-time.
-These charges are called Balancing Services Use of System (BSUoS) charges.
+These charges are called Balancing Services Use of System (BSUOS) charges.

 The Use of System Charging Methodology states that all CUSC (Connection and Use of System Code) parties are liable for BSUoS charges.
 Please refer to the CUSC document for more information.
-There are a number of developments to BSUoS charges - refer to the box below.
+There are a number of developments to BSUoS charges - refer to the breakout box on the next page.